 Overview

-Fielding’s primary practice areas are complex commercial litigation, white-collar criminal defense, and appellate law.
-He also has notable experience in internal investigations, regulatory compliance, and other regulatory matters.
-His clients span insurance, banking, energy, and health care companies, among others.
+Fielding’s primary practice areas are complex commercial, insurance & reinsurance, antitrust, white-collar, and appellate litigation.
+He also has substantial experience with internal investigations and regulatory matters.
+His clients span insurance, energy, construction, private equity, and health care, among others.

 Representative Experience